Who is this article for?

 - In .zip files and other archive formats

 - Alerts: Enable you to define specific file-activity behaviors and thresholds that trigger an alert.
 Alerts can be sent as emails, appear on dashboards, or both.
 For example, you could create an alert that emails you every time any user transfers a certain number of files to removable media or to a cloud sync folder.

-- High Risk Employees application: Provides comprehensive insight into file activity of employees you identify as a risk (for example, users with elevated permissions, access to sensitive data, on a performance improvement plan, etc.).
+- High Risk Employees list: Provides comprehensive insight into file activity of employees you identify as a risk (for example, users with elevated permissions, access to sensitive data, on a performance improvement plan, etc.).

 - Easily review endpoint and cloud file activity to quickly investigate suspicious behavior

 - Gain visibility into file activity from before a user gave their notice by looking at their file events from the last 90 days

 - Receive alerts for file activity behaviors and thresholds that meet your defined criteria